Alan King: Personal life

 King married Jeanette Sprung in 1947.
 They had three children: Andrew, Robert, and Elainie Ray.
-His wife persuaded him to move to Forest Hills, Queens for their children.
-In the 1950's he and his family lived in Rockville Centre, New York, and later in Kings Point, Long Island, where he lived for the rest of his life.
+His wife persuaded him to move to Forest Hills, Queens, for their children's sake.
+In the 1950s, his family and he lived in Rockville Centre, New York, and later in Kings Point, Long Island, where he lived for the rest of his life.

 Throughout his life, King was deeply involved in charity work.
 He founded the Alan King Medical Center in Jerusalem, raised funds for the Nassau Center for Emotionally Disturbed Children (near his home in Kings Point, New York), and established a chair in dramatic arts at Brandeis University.
 He also created the Laugh Well program, which sends comedians to hospitals to perform for patients.
-In the 1970s, King turned his passion for tennis into a pro tournament at Caesars Palace Las Vegas called the Alan King Tennis Classic, which was aired nationally on the TVS Television Network.
+In the 1970s, King turned his passion for tennis into a professional tournament at Caesars Palace Las Vegas called the Alan King Tennis Classic, which was aired nationally on the TVS Television Network.
 He also created the Toyota Comedy Festival.